image-js/image-js/README.md

 ### NPM scripts

 NPM scripts allow to run easily certain tasks.
+They are defined in the script section of the package.json file.
 To run any script, use the command `npm run script-name`.

 Script name | Description